jsmoriss/jsm-accurate-modified-time/README.md

 <h4>The Solution:</h4>

 <p>JSM's Accurate Modified Time for SEO plugin monitors the post/page content for changes, and updates the WordPress post/page modified time as required.
-If you use a social and search optimization plugin like WPSSO Core, Yoast SEO, The SEO Framework, etc., after activating this plugin, the Open Graph <code>og:updated_time</code> and <code>article:modified_time</code> meta tags, along with the Schema markup <code>dateModified</code> property, will show an accurate modification time if/when your post/page content changes.</p>
+If you use a social and search optimization plugin like WPSSO Core, Yoast SEO, The SEO Framework, etc., after activating this plugin the Open Graph <code>og:updated_time</code> and <code>article:modified_time</code> meta tags, along with the Schema markup <code>dateModified</code> property, will show an accurate modification time if/when your post/page content changes.</p>